doctrine/phpcr-odm/docs/en/reference/working-with-objects.rst

 ``Doctrine\ODM\PHPCR\DocumentRepository`` when you call ``DocumentManager::getRepository($documentClass)``.
-You can overwrite this behaviour by specifying the class name of your own Document Repository in the Annotation, XML or YAML metadata.
+You can overwrite this behaviour by specifying the class name of your own Document Repository in the mapping (PHP Attribute, XML or YAML metadata).

 In applications that require lots of specialized queries, using a custom repository is the recommended way of grouping these queries